 - Gardeners may use the Google group, email, meetings, phone or mail to communicate with the Garden Board.
 Please contact the Garden Board in writing when appropriate, or as noted in these guidelines.
 Email is the preferred method of communication, unless noted otherwise in these guidelines.

 - The Garden Board reserves the right to remove material it deems inappropriate and offensive from the bulletin board or any other venue related to the garden.

 - All gardeners must participate in the ongoing upkeep and daily maintenance of the garden.
 See section 23.

 - Common areas are defined as ALL areas not defined as an individual assigned plot, and include the fruit trees, pathways, gates, fences, sheds, sitting areas, entryway, fence plantings, and common plots for flowers.

-- All garden members, including members of the Garden Committee, are required to complete 5 hours (per family) of work service per season to help maintain the garden.
-These hours are SEPARATE from 3x/season (or more) scheduled clean ups.
+- All garden members, including members of the Garden Board, are required to complete 5 hours (per family/plot owner) of work service per season to help maintain the garden.
+These hours are SEPARATE from 3x/season (or more) scheduled clean ups, however, if a gardener attends more than 2 of the clean up days, those hours may be counted towards the required service hours.
 Gardeners should have at least 3 of their 5 required hours completed by August 1.

 - Work hours should be logged on the VACG website.

 http://www.virginiaavenuecommunitygarden.com.
 If gardeners fail to complete work hours, gardening privileges will be revoked.